-We calculate cumulative average abnormal returns for the three different groups around viral days.
+We calculate cumulative average abnormal returns for the four different groups around viral days.
 We use the MSCI AC World US\$ Price Index for the baseline model.
 As a robustness test, we also calculate abnormal returns for each of the countries with the largest number of sample companies, namely Australia, Canada, China, and the US, using local market indices.
-We use two short event windows, (-1, +1) and (-3, +3), to limit potential confounding effects.
+We use two short event windows, [-1, +1] and [-3, +3], to limit potential confounding effects.
 The cumulative average abnormal returns (CAAR) are tested for significance using a simple t test.
-All results are qualitatively similar if we use alternative parametric and non-parametric tests.
+All results are qualitatively similar if we use alternative parametric and non-parametric tests, or alternative event windows (e.g. [-2, +2], [0, +1], or [0, +3]).

-The initial set of dates to consider are the 323 viral days (with the Combined Virality Dummy equal to one) described in Section 4.3.
+The initial set of dates to consider are the 323 viral days (with the Combined Virality Dummy equal to one) described in Section 5.3.
 We restrict this further to most viral divestment campaign dates.
-In particular, we select only the top 1 percentile of dates according to the number of daily tweets and retweets and exclude the dates that overlap with other (earlier) viral days within the (-3, +3) interval.
-The final sample consists of 25 viral divestment campaign dates between 2014 and 2021.42
+In particular, we select only the top 1 percentile of dates according to the number of daily tweets and retweets and exclude the dates that overlap with other (earlier) viral days within the [-3, +3] interval.
+The final sample consists of 25 viral divestment campaign dates between 2014 and 2021.46